jnmartin84/aw64/README.md

 path/to/chksum64.exe game.z64
 ```

-where each file offset is the previous file offset + previous file size
+where each file offset is the previous file offset + previous file size and MEMLISTBIN_OFFSET is always 1048576B (1MB)

 for the particular set of data files I have, with the following sizes
 ```